Chen Ta-ju

-Chen Ta-ju (陳達儒 (Chén Dárú); February 10, 1917 – October 24, 1992), also known by his style name Fa Sheng (發生 (Fáshēng)), was a Taiwanese pop song lyricist born in Bangka, Taipei.
+Chen Ta-ju (陳達儒 (Chén Dárú); 10 February 1917 – 24 October 1992), also known by his style name Fa Sheng (發生 (Fáshēng)), was a Taiwanese pop song lyricist born in Bangka, Taipei.

 He wrote about 300 lyrics in his lifetime, and his masterpieces include White Peony, Youthful Ridge, "Bitter Heart" (心酸酸), Anping Memories "Youthful Sorrows and Joys" (青春悲喜曲), "Farewell by the Harbor" (港邊惜別), and Southern Nocturne.
 For his achievements, he was awarded the Special Prize of the 1st Golden Melody Awards in 1989.

 Biography

 Early life

 Chen Ta-ju was born near the Bangka Qingshui Temple in Bangka, Taipei during the Japanese rule in Taiwan.
 He received a Japanese education at a "public school" (kōgakkō), while his father also arranged for him to study Taiwanese Chinese at a private school.
 At that time, students in "public schools" would be severely reprimanded if caught speaking anything other than Japanese by their Japanese teachers.
 If they dared to talk back, they could even be slapped.
-As a teenager, Chen was deeply aggrieved by the way Taiwanese people was bullied.
-He resolved to diligently study Chinese every evening, a commitment he sustained for three years.
+As a teenager, Chen was deeply aggrieved by the way Taiwanese people were bullied.
+He decided to diligently study Chinese every evening, a commitment he sustained for three years.